-ML Aggarwal Solutions for Class 6 Maths Chapter 13 Practical Geometry, are provided here, so that students can check for the answers, whenever they are facing difficulty while answering the questions.
-These solutions help students to clear doubts quickly and assist in learning the topic effectively.
-Students of Class 6 are suggested to practice ML Aggarwal Solutions for Class 6 Maths Chapter 13 to get more marks in the examination.
+ML Aggarwal Solutions for Class 6 Maths Chapter 13 Practical Geometry are provided here for the students to check their answers whenever they face difficulty while answering the textbook questions.
+These solutions will help students to clear their doubts quickly and assist in learning the topic effectively.
+Students of Class 6 are suggested to practise ML Aggarwal Solutions for Class 6 Maths Chapter 13 to get good marks in the annual examination.

-Chapter 13 – Practical Geometry is based on the study of construction of a line parallel to a given line, through a point not on the line and more topics on Practical Geometry.
-Students can refer and download ML Aggarwal Solutions PDF from the below mentioned links and can use it for future reference as well.
+Chapter 13 – Practical Geometry is based on the study of the construction of a line parallel to a given line, through a point not on the line and more topics related to Practical Geometry.
+Students can refer to and download ML Aggarwal Solutions PDF from the below-given link and can use it for future reference as well.

 1. Construct a circle of radius: